 Because nothing says Merry Christmas like snarky defensiveness

 Unfortunately, there are those who will stoke peoples fears by suggesting their beloved traditions, faith, and way of life are under attack by the scapegoat ideology of the day.
 Then they stoke this fear to a fevered pitch and capitalize on it for their own gain and brand it the “War on Christmas.”
 Can you say "Christmas cha-ching $$$" for these purveyors of outrage?

 When Christians buy into and ratchet up the anxiety and offense of the myth that says "Merry Christmas" in public is prohibited, it can make for some really indignant and snarky Christian people.
 When these things are framed as acts of aggression, and we draw battle lines, the fruit of the “War On Christmas” is fear, division, and defensiveness – none of which is a “Fruit of the Spirit.”

 I have never had anyone respond negatively to me wishing them a Merry Christmas, regardless of the context.
 Often I speak with folks of different religions and those with no religion at all, and they tell me they are not offended when wished a Merry Christmas.
-It doesn’t bother them at all unless you are defensive or self-righteous.
+It doesn’t bother them at all - unless you weaponize your Merry Christmas with self-righteousness and passive aggression.
 Then, they just think you are odd and quickly forget all about you.
-So with hearts full of the joy, peace and the hope of Jesus, let us sincerely wish others a Merry Christmas!

-I fully agree that Jesus is the reason for the season but let’s not get caught up in the fiction & manufactured hype of “The War on Christmas”.
-Rather than ranting Facebook posts, or the cascade of slick memes, boycotts or guerrilla styled “Merry Christmas” greetings to store clerks, let’s put some feet to keeping Christ in Christmas in some powerfully transformative ways.
+I fully agree that Jesus is the reason for the season but let’s not get caught up in the fiction and manufactured hype of the "War on Christmas.”
+Rather than ranting Facebook posts, or the cascade of tacky memes, boycotts or guerrilla styled “Merry Christmas” greetings to store clerks, let’s put some feet to keeping Christ in Christmas.